We've come a long way, baby

 The success of “The Dark Knight” is an example of what can happen when an array of factors coincide...The brooding film, directed by Christopher Nolan, also fits the nation’s mood, Warner Brothers executives said.

-Different writers, to be sure, but it raises this question about movie audiences: Do people go to films to escape the national mood or reflect it?
+Different writers, to be sure, but don't they ever talk to each other?
+Also, it raises this question about movie audiences: Do people go to films to escape the national mood or reflect it?
 Or do they just go?

-And just what are the “array of factors” Brooks Barnes gives in yesterday's article (via quotes with industry executives) for The Dark Knight's continued success?
-Let's see: 1) expertly executed promotion plan, 2) brooding film matched national mood, 3) sour economy forcing families toward cheaper entertainments like movies, and 4) the publicity following Christian Bale's questioning by the police last week.
+And what are the “array of factors” Barnes gives in yesterday's article (via quotes with industry executives) for The Dark Knight's continued success?

-Wow.
-Nothing on the stuff we talked about last week.
 No mention of the word “quality.”
 No mention of the phrase “word-of-mouth.”
 That's part of the problem with relying on quotes from industry executives.
 Those guys are in a bubble.
 They're in a town that talks about movies constantly so they can't tell the difference when people really start talking up a movie.
-In Seattle (or in Minneapolis, Omaha, Denver, Atlanta, Milwaukee, Portland, take your pick...), it's a little easier.
+In Seattle (or in Minneapolis, Omaha, Denver ...), it's a little easier.
 One wonders if relying on industry executives for quotes about movies is a little like relying on Dick Cheney for quotes about WMDs.

-Both articles also remind me of something I tell my writers in the magazines I edit: Just because someone gives you a quote, doesn't mean you gotta use it.
+Both articles also remind me of something I tell my writers in the magazines I edit: Just because someone gives you a quote, doesn't mean you have to use it.

 The Poetry of Philippe Petit